Donnie Shell: Professional career

-Shell was a five-time Pro Bowler between 1978 and 1982, a 4-time All-Pro selection, and was the Steelers team MVP in 1980.
+Shell was a five-time Pro Bowler between 1978 and 1982, a five-time All-Pro selection, and was the Steelers team MVP in 1980.
 He saved several possible touchdowns in Super Bowl XIII and Super Bowl XIV.
 He had been in the top 15 in balloting for the Pro Football Hall of Fame once before, in 2002 but with no success.
-The Professional Football Researchers Association named Shell to the PRFA Hall of Very Good Class of 2013.
+The Professional Football Researchers Association named Shell to the PFRA Hall of Very Good Class of 2013.

-In 2019, despite not being in the Pro Football Hall of Fame, he was chosen as a finalist for the NFL's 100th Anniversary Team.
+In 2019, despite not being in the Pro Football Hall of Fame, he was chosen as a finalist for the NFL's 100th Anniversary All-Time Team.

-Shell resides in Rock Hill, South Carolina and was the Carolina Panthers director of player development from 1994 to 2009.
+Shell was the Carolina Panthers director of player development from 1994 to 2009.

 He played in 201 games for the Steelers, fifth most in franchise history behind Ben Roethlisberger (249), Mike Webster (220), Hines Ward (217), and Cameron Heyward (211).

 On January 15, 2020, Shell was announced as a member of the Pro Football Hall of Fame's Centennial Class of 2020.
 He was inducted by Tony Dungy, one of Shell's teammates on the Steelers and later a Hall of Fame coach.

 Post-retirement

 Shell previously served as Director of Spiritual Life at Johnson C. Smith University in Charlotte, North Carolina.
-He currently lives in South Carolina and has three children and three grandchildren.
+He currently lives in Rock Hill, South Carolina, and has three children and three grandchildren.